Alem/django-jfu/README.rst

     {% load jfutags %}
     {% jfu 'your_fileuploader.html' 'your_uploader' %}

-A custom template can extend from the master jfu template `jfu/upload_form.html`.
+A custom template can extend from the master Django-JFU template `jfu/upload_form.html`.
 There are several blocks which may be overriden for the purpose of customization: